An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Parallelization of topological data analysis algorithms is still in its infancy.
-There are plenty of existing topological machineries such as Morse theory that offer a plethora of tools which can be utilized to obtain robust and efficient parallel algorithms.
-In this paper we presented a work that utilizes Morse theory to obtain a parallel algorithm for Reeb graph.
+The parallelization of topological data analysis algorithms is still in its infancy.
+There are plenty of existing topological machineries, such as Morse theory, that offer a plethora of tools that can be utilized to obtain robust and efficient parallel algorithms.
+In this paper, we presented a work that utilizes Morse theory to obtain a parallel algorithm for augmented Reeb graphs.

-The parallel algorithm that we present here has the elements that makes it generalizable to a Reeb graph algorithm on a general simplicial complex.
+The parallel algorithm that we present here has elements that makes it generalizable to a Reeb graph algorithm on a general simplicial complex.
 However, we thought that this would make the discussion more complicated in many parts of the algorithm.
-We plan to peruse this direction in a future work.
+We plan to pursue this direction in future work.

-\section{ACKNOWLEDGEMENTS}
+\section{Acknowledgements}

-This work was supported in part by the National Science Foundation (IIS-1513616).
+This work was supported in part by the National Science Foundation (IIS-1513616 and IIS-1845204).